George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/aliasing.md

 Memory aliasing is a way to tell Burst how your code uses data.
 This can improve and optimize the performance of your application.

 Memory aliasing happens when locations in the memory overlap each other.
-The following documentation outlines the difference between memory aliasing, and no memory aliasing.

 The following example shows a job that copies data from an input array to an output array: